smuellerDD/acvpproxy/README.md

 The ACVP Proxy uses the following cryptographic support:

 - TLS: This is provided by the TLS implementation used by CURL.
 Commonly this is provided by either OpenSSL or NSS.
+On macOS, the native TLS provider is used which in turn uses the FIPS 140-2 validated Corecrypto library for the cryptographic support.
 Those libraries are FIPS 140-2 validated and thus should be used according to the security policy.

 - TOTP: HMAC SHA-256 is used as the cipher for the TOTP operation.